 Fast forward 14 years, and now I am in college.
 I’m sitting on the floor in my roommate’s bedroom and she tells me when she was 16 years old, she had a baby boy and placed him for adoption.
-I remember listening to her story with tears in my eyes and thinking to myself, “I am so glad that I am not in high school anymore because I could NEVER give my baby away if that happened.”
+I remember listening to her story with tears in my eyes and thinking to myself, “I am so glad that I am not in high school anymore because I could never [place] my baby if that happened.”
 I even recall slightly judging her for being promiscuous.
 I am so grateful that she didn’t pass the same judgment to me when I found myself in her exact situation two months later.

-I had been in college for almost three years and was dating a boy who lived a couple apartments down from mine.
+I had been in college for almost three years and was dating a boy who lived a couple of apartments down from mine.
 Right off the bat, I knew I didn’t want to marry this boy, but it was fun to have a boyfriend, so I kept dating him.
 After a while, I started getting a really bad feeling about him and knew it was time to end the relationship.
 But no matter how hard I tried, he coerced me into staying and so I did.

-Inevitably, we started doing things that weren’t exactly in line with my moral standards, but I wasn’t strong enough to stop it.
+Inevitably, we started doing things that weren’t exactly in line with my moral standards, but I felt I wasn’t strong enough to stop it.
 Then one night, it finally happened and I was no longer a virgin.
 It happened so fast that I wasn’t quite sure it had happened at all.
 Then I knew that this relationship needed to end once and for all.

 And then I took a pregnancy test, and it was positive.
+An unplanned pregnancy.

 My first response to this unplanned pregnancy was initially denial, but then it quickly turned into depression.
 This wasn’t me.
-I was a good girl who would never participate in that kind of behavior.
+I thought to myself, I was a good girl who would never participate in that kind of behavior.
 I had so many dreams for the future and with one reckless decision, I had ruined it all.
 Where was my warning or second chance?
 Why did everyone else make poor choices but didn’t have to suffer consequences for them?
 Why was I being punished like this?
 It was just one, tiny, bad mistake!

 But the father wasn’t so sure now.
 He didn’t know if I was exactly “marriage material” or if he wanted to spend the rest of his life with me.
 So then began the next six months of intense coercion (on my part this time) to make him see how amazing I was and how good of a wife and mother I could be.
 I pleaded, begged, bribed, pressured, and every other measure of manipulation I could think of to make him want to marry me.
 But he always needed “more time” to make his decision.

 About three months away from delivery I was getting very antsy.
 The father still hadn’t made a decision yet, which meant that most of my family was still in the dark about the baby.
 I was nesting and wanted to start preparing for this sweet baby’s arrival with baby clothes and other baby necessities.
-But, mostly I wanted to tell everyone the good news!
-I wanted to tell my dad he was going to be a grandpa and brothers they were going to be an uncle.
+But, mostly, I wanted to tell everyone the good news!
+I wanted to tell my dad he was going to be a grandpa and brothers they were going to be uncles.
 I wanted to have baby showers and show everyone how cute the thumb-sucking ultrasound was!

 Finally, the day after Valentine’s Day, the father (who I was still dating at the time) came over and sat on my bed.
 I still remember the exact words he said to me as my world fell apart.
 “I have an answer for you, but it’s not the one you wanted.”
 And then he handed me the spare key to my apartment and walked out.
 I remember physically feeling my heart break in half.
 Not only was I losing this boy I had grown to love, but I knew I was losing my son.
-I remember I started crying, but it wasn’t crying like I had ever done before – it was like long weeping sobs, and it didn’t stop for days.
+I remember I started crying, but it wasn’t crying as I had ever done before–it was like long weeping sobs, and it didn’t stop for days.

 Everything after that was a blur, but I remember my mom driving two hours to pick me up and take me home for the weekend.
-I remember crying at her house until I lost my voice and ran out of tears but still continued to cry a dry, raspy sob.
+I remember crying at her house until I lost my voice and ran out of tears but continued to cry a dry, raspy sob.

 Then Monday came and my world changed.
-It was like I had finally made it to the other side of that dark, nasty tunnel that I had been travelling in for the last year.
+It was like I had finally made it to the other side of that dark, nasty tunnel that I had been traveling in for the last year.
 And the other side was bright and full of hope.
 I was still pregnant and single, but now it was time for me to stop wallowing in despair and finally start putting this baby first.